Analysis | Where Are We in Hunting for the Coronavirus’s Origin?

 8. Could the virus have been introduced via contaminated food?

 There’s disagreement on this.
-Researchers in China have found that SARS-CoV-2 can persist in conditions found in frozen food and packaging and cold-chain products, which are kept refrigerated throughout the supply chain.
+Researchers in China have found that the virus can persist in conditions found in frozen food and packaging as well as cold-chain products, which are kept refrigerated.
 They also have linked some infections in people to imported goods, although the degree of surface contact or amount of virus required is unknown.
 China’s government has embraced this theory and has been testing imported food for virus traces for months; some supermarkets even have separate coolers for imported goods.
-The U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention said in February, however, that there is no credible evidence of food or food packaging associated with, or as a likely source, of SARS-CoV-2 transmission.
-Covid-19 outbreaks did occur in 2020 in meat-processing plants and some preparing ready-made meals, making it plausible that infected workers could contaminate items they’re in contact with.
+The U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention said in February, however, that there is no credible evidence of food or food packaging associated with, or as a likely source, of transmission.
+Covid-19 outbreaks occurred in 2020 in meat-processing plants and some preparing ready-made meals, making it plausible that infected workers could contaminate items they’re in contact with.
 The WHO mission chief called the theory “worth exploring,” but pointed out that in 2019, “there were no widespread outbreaks of Covid-19 in food factories around the world.”

 9. What about the lab theory?

-After meetings with scientists in Wuhan, including discussions about their bio-containment and safety practices, the WHO mission found it extremely unlikely that SARS-CoV-2 originated in one of several laboratories in the city conducting research on coronaviruses, a large family that includes viruses that cause the common cold as well as SARS-CoV-2.
-Although lab accidents have been known to occur, sparking rare outbreaks, the scientists noted that there had been no reports of the virus existing before it was detected in Wuhan.
-Researchers who have analyzed the sequence of SARS-CoV-2 have concluded that it doesn’t have the genetic signatures of a lab-engineered virus.
-Also labs in Wuhan retrospectively tested their staff and students for evidence of SARS-CoV-2 infection and found no cases.
+After meetings with scientists in Wuhan, including discussions about their bio-containment and safety practices, the WHO mission found it “extremely unlikely” that SARS-CoV-2 originated in one of several labs in the city conducting research on coronaviruses, a large family that includes those that cause the common cold.
+Although accidents have been known to occur, sparking rare outbreaks, the scientists said there had been no reports of the virus existing before it was detected in Wuhan.
+Researchers who have analyzed its viral sequence have concluded that it doesn’t have the genetic signatures of a lab-engineered virus.
+Also labs in Wuhan tested their staff and students for evidence of SARS-CoV-2 infection and found no cases.
+However, WHO Director-General Tedros Adhanom Ghebreyesus said that he didn’t think the assessment was extensive enough and that further data and studies will be needed to reach stronger conclusions.
+“This requires further investigation, potentially with additional missions involving specialist experts, which I am ready to deploy,” Tedros said on March 30.
+Several countries including the U.S. issued a joint statement the same day calling on China to be more transparent and allow greater access.

-Some vendors at the Huanan market were trading in farmed animals including ferret-badgers, bamboo rats and rabbits that are susceptible to coronaviruses, and some were supplied by traders and farms in areas where coronaviruses are carried by bats.
-Potentially, some were infected before being brought to market.
+There was a large network of farms supplying wildlife to the Huanan market and presumably other centers in Wuhan, including from areas where bats are known to harbor coronaviruses.
+Potentially, some animals were infected before being brought to market.
 The WHO mission said further research should involve tracing these products to their source and testing other animals there, as well as their surroundings and people living nearby.
 Wild animal markets were linked to the emergence of SARS in China’s Guangdong province in 2002.

 It’s hard to say.
 Studies have been hampered by delays and geopolitics.
-China’s government has supported the hypothesis that SARS-CoV-2 may have entered the country in imported food, while the former Trump administration repeatedly blamed Shi’s Wuhan lab for the “China virus,” which she has denied.
-All that has heightened the sensitivity of the WHO-led mission.
-Team members described discussions in Wuhan as very tense on occasion, sometimes erupting into shouts on both sides.
+China’s government has supported the hypothesis that SARS-CoV-2 may have entered the country in imported food, while the former Trump administration repeatedly blamed the Wuhan lab for the “China virus,” which Shi has denied.
+Members of the WHO-led mission described discussions in Wuhan as very tense on occasion, sometimes erupting into shouts on both sides.
 Meetings were also closely monitored by dozens of Chinese representatives, a large number of whom weren’t scientists or public health officials.
 The WHO team is still pressing Chinese officials to conduct exhaustive tests on stored blood-donation samples from Wuhan in 2019, which might indicate whether the virus was present there earlier.
 Under President Joe Biden, the U.S. State Department in early February said “the jury is still out” on the level of transparency and cooperation the WHO team received from China.

 In addition to further tracing of animals and products that might have been at the Huanan market, the WHO mission scientists propose:

-• additional sampling of animal species that may act as a reservoir for SARS-CoV-2, including bat populations in China and neighboring countries;
+• additional sampling of animal species that may act as a reservoir, including bat populations in China and neighboring countries;

-• more research to understand if SARS-CoV-2 could be transmitted from contaminated products to humans, and under which conditions that might occur;
+• more research to understand if it could be transmitted from contaminated products to humans, and under which conditions that might occur;

 • further analysis of cases of respiratory illness that occurred in Wuhan in October and November 2019.